Adobe LiveCycle Designer

 Adobe LiveCycle Designer was a forms authoring tool published by Adobe Systems, intended as a one-stop design tool to render XML forms as PDF or HTML files.

+Overview

+Adobe LiveCycle Designer was primarily used for creating and managing electronic forms within enterprise environments.
+It allowed organizations to design interactive and dynamic forms that could capture, validate, and submit data electronically.
+The software was widely applied in business, government, and financial sectors to automate form-driven processes such as applications, surveys, and internal documentation workflows.
+LiveCycle Designer supported both PDF and XDP (XML Data Package) formats, enabling integration with databases and server-based systems for data exchange.
+Forms could include interactive elements, calculations, and validation scripts written in JavaScript or FormCalc, making them adaptable for various data-entry and reporting tasks.

 History

 Designer began as a component of PerForm, an Electronic forms software package created by Delrina.
 Delrina was bought by Symantec in 1995, which subsequently sold its Electronic Forms division to JetForm in 1996.
 JetForm (later renamed Accelio) was purchased by Adobe in 2002.
 Adobe ended the support of the Accelio version of the product in 2004.

 In late 2003, Designer was redesigned and released as the Adobe Forms Designer.

 In March 2004, Adobe shipped Adobe Designer 6.0 for use with Adobe's Intelligent Document Platform and with version 6 of the Adobe Acrobat software.
 This release included support for creating dynamic forms with data propagated by the Adobe Form Server, support for the XML Data Package (XDP) file format, as well as importing existing forms from Adobe Acrobat, Adobe Output Designer, Microsoft InfoPath and Microsoft Word.

 In December 2004, Adobe released Designer as Adobe LiveCycle Designer 7.0 as part of the LiveCycle suite of products.
 This release added the ability to create dynamic forms that do not require the Adobe Form Server for dynamic features, tools for creating Email submissions, and the Paper Forms barcode tool.
 Designer 7.0 is bundled with Adobe Acrobat Professional 7.0 (on Microsoft Windows only) and available as a stand-alone product.
 In December 2005, Adobe released Adobe LiveCycle Designer 7.1 as a stand-alone upgrade.
 Acrobat 8 shipped in November 2006 bundled with a new version of LiveCycle Designer (version 8).

 LiveCycle Designer was included with Adobe Acrobat Pro Version 9.
 It is included in Adobe Acrobat X Pro as Adobe LiveCycle Designer ES2, but it is sold separately since Adobe Acrobat XI Pro.
 However, owners of a prior licensed version of Acrobat Professional who qualify for and purchase an upgrade to Adobe Acrobat XI Professional also qualify for a free upgrade to LiveCycle Designer ES4.

 The core support for Adobe LiveCycle ES4 ended March 2018.
 Adobe suggests upgrading to Adobe Experience Manager Forms.